Sorry, you need to enable JavaScript to visit this website.

 How is mycoprotein produced?

-Mycoprotein is produced through a controlled fermentation process using filamentous fungi.
-The fungi are grown on a substrate, typically a carbohydrate-rich source, and other nutrients.
+Mycoprotein is produced through a natural fermentation process using filamentous fungi, just like one makes beer, cheese or wine.
+The micro-organism, fungi in our case, grown on a substrate, typically a carbohydrate-rich source like sugars or starches, water and other nutrients.

 Is mycoprotein vegan and vegetarian-friendly?